neonlabsorg/geyser-neon-plugin/README.md

 2. Kafka cluster

 ### Configuration File Format
-The plugin is configured using the input configuration file.
+The plugin is configured using the input configuration file, read the [librdkafka documentation](https://docs.confluent.io/5.5.1/clients/librdkafka/md_CONFIGURATION.html) to set the optimal producer parameters.
+\
 An example configuration file looks like the following:
 ```
 {
     "libpath": "/home/user/libgeyser_neon.so",